ssh-mitm/ssh-mitm/doc/spoofing.rst

 Under normal circumstances a ssh-mitm server cannot possibly know which of these scenarios is the case before it is already to late.
-Luckily the friendly folks at MITRE ATT&CK(R) have found an information leak in the OpenSSH Client software that we can use to our advantage.
+Luckily the friendly folks at MITRE ATT&CK® have found an information leak in the OpenSSH Client software that we can use to our advantage.

 CVE-2020-14145: OpenSSH Client Information leak
 ------------------------------------------------